 So I played some time with RPG games as well.
-Though they are easy to understand than FPS games, I found that was Boring for me and I don't have a passion for RPG.
+Though they are easy to understand than FPS games, I found that Boring for me and I don't have a passion for RPGs.

 Meanwhile, my first game has been played by near about 200 Unity devs and I got good feedback as it was my first ever game.
 And One day, A Hyper-casual game studio asked me to join their team as a 1st Tier Developer.
 And boom, they said my game has a good Hyper-casual look.
 Why didn't I think about Hyper-Casual!!

-It was only about 2 and a half months I have started with Unity but I didn't want to miss this chance 🤓
+It was only about 2 and a half months since I started with Unity but I didn't want to miss this chance 🤓

 It was half-made a one.
-We had to do a lot of things, Shop, Leaderboard, Power-ups, Bug fixes, and a lot!
+We had to do a lot of things, Shop, Leaderboard, Power-ups, Bug fixes, and a lot more!
 But I didn't find it stressful just because our team had at least 2 people in almost every role!
-Head Programmers, 1st Tier Devs, 2nd Tier Devs, 3D modelers, Sound artists, Testers, etc. Every task is divided and it was my baby steps to Project Management and Marketing.
+Head Programmers, 1st Tier Devs, 2nd Tier Devs, 3D modelers, Sound artists, Testers, etc. Every task is divided and it was my baby steps toward Project Management and Marketing.

-By the time that we finished and published the game, I left them because it didn't seem official anymore.
-A few members were joined and they are thinking everyone is the same as them or something and the real-talented people left the team.
+When we finished and published the game, I left them because it didn't seem official anymore.
+A few members joined and they are thinking everyone is the same as them or something and the real-talented people left the team.
 I didn't think that I should be there anymore.